brianbegy/brianbegy.github.io/about.md

 permalink: /about/
 ---

-I'm a long-time developer, sometimes technology leader, sometimes technology follower.
+I'm a long-time developer, sometimes technology leader, more often technology follower.

 ### More Information